mkrisher/jekyll-nord-theme/README.md

 ## Usage

 All colors and styles are defined in the sass file.
-The layout is the default, based on the minima theme.
+The layout is the default, inspired by the minima theme.

+Create posts in your site's _posts directory.

+Create top level naviation pages in the root directory.
+List them in the header_pages section of your _config.yml file.

 ## Contributing